 - Make ahead tip: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Assemble and frost the cake the next day when you are ready to serve.
 Frosted cake can be frozen up to 2 months if you have room in the freezer.
 Thaw overnight in the refrigerator and bring to room temperature before serving.
 Honestly, it tastes much better fresh.

 - Make sure you sift the flour before measuring.
 Sifting is KEY.
 Otherwise, your cake layers could taste much too dense.
 You can also use cake flour instead of all-purpose flour.
 Use 4 cups sifted cake flour.

 - Buttermilk is required for this cake recipe.
-If you do not keep it on hand, you can make a DIY version by adding 4 teaspoons of fresh lemon juice or white vinegar to a large liquid measuring cup.
+If you do not keep it on hand, you can make a sour milk by adding 4 teaspoons of fresh lemon juice or white vinegar to a large liquid measuring cup.
 Then add enough regular room temperature milk (whole, skim, 1%, 2%) to make 1 and 1/2 cups total.
 Stir and let sit for 5 minutes.
 This soured milk can be used in the recipe.

 - Do NOT use sprinkles that will dye your batter.
 Steer clear from nonpareils, which are the little balls.
 I use rainbow jimmies and pastel colored quins.
 Always be gentle adding these to batter and do not overmix.